-U.S. Customs and Border Protection (CBP) of the Department of Homeland Security has submitted the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act: NAFTA Regulations and Certificate of Origin.
-This is a proposed extension of an information collection that was previously approved.
-CBP is proposing that this information collection be extended with a change to the burden hours.
+U.S. Customs and Border Protection (CBP) of the Department of Homeland Security will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act: NAFTA Regulations and Certificate of Origin.
+This is a proposed revision and extension of an information collection that was previously approved.
+CBP is proposing that this information collection be revised with a change to the burden hours.
 This document is published to obtain comments from the public and affected agencies.
-This proposed information collection was previously published in the Federal Register (75 FR 5100) on February 1, 2010, allowing for a 60-day comment period.
+This proposed information collection was previously published in the Federal Register (77 FR 76983) on December 9, 2011, allowing for a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 This process is conducted in accordance with 5 CFR 1320.10.

 Title: NAFTA Regulations and Certificate of Origin.

 Form Number: CBP Forms 434, 446, and 447.